SrinivasaKK/Pet-Shop/README.md

   - has owner and pets route
 - test directory
   - has test.js file. used for unit testing of the application.
+- not-important directory

-It is not common practice to include .env file and .jshintrc files when the project is pushed to git.
+  - It is not common practice to include .env file and .jshintrc files when the project is pushed to git.
-Since this is an assignment, to demonstrate my approach, I have included adirectory called not-important which has -
+    Since this is an assignment, to demonstrate my approach, I have included adirectory called not-important which has

     - Logs directory which has some logs of my previous testing.
     - .env and .jshintrc file